camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/tomcat/chapters/01-bpm-platform/02-install-on-a-vanilla-tomcat.html.md

 ---

-This section will describe how you can install the camunda BPM platform on a [vanilla Tomcat 7](http://tomcat.apache.org/), if you are not able to use the pre-packaged Tomcat distribution.
-Regardless we recommend you to [download a Tomcat 7 distribution](http://camunda.org/download/) to use the required modules.
+This section will describe how you can install the camunda BPM platform on a vanilla [Tomcat 7](http://tomcat.apache.org/) server if you are not able to use the pre-packaged Tomcat distribution.
+Regardless, we recommend that you [download a Tomcat 7 distribution](http://camunda.org/download/) to use the required modules.

-## Create the database schema for camunda BPM platform
+## Create the database schema for the camunda BPM platform

-If you do not want to use the H2 database, you first have to create a database schema for camunda BPM platform.
+If you do not want to use the H2 database, you first have to create a database schema for the camunda BPM platform.
 The camunda BPM distribution ships with a set of SQL create scripts that can be executed by a database administrator.

-The database creation scripts are reside in the `sql/create` folder:
+The database creation scripts reside in the `sql/create` folder:

 `$TOMCAT_DISTRIBUTION/sql/create/*_engine_$PLATFORM_VERSION.sql`
 `$TOMCAT_DISTRIBUTION/sql/create/*_identity_$PLATFORM_VERSION.sql`

 There is an individual SQL script for each supported database.
-Select the script appropriate for your database and run it with your database administration tool. (e.g. SqlDeveloper for Oracle).
+Select the appropriate script for your database type and run it with your database administration tool. (e.g. SqlDeveloper for Oracle).

 ## Add BPM Bootstrap Server Listener

 Add the entry `org.camunda.bpm.container.impl.tomcat.TomcatBpmPlatformBootstrap` as Listener before the `GlobalResourcesLifecycleListener` in your `$TOMCAT_HOME/conf/server.xml`.
-This class is responsible for starting / stopping the camunda BPM platform as Tomcat is started / stopped.
+This class is responsible for starting and stopping the camunda BPM platform as Tomcat is started and stopped.

 ```xml
 <Server port="8005" shutdown="SHUTDOWN">